-I had an interesting conversation last week with a journalist from one of the industry publications.
+I recently had an interesting conversation with a journalist from one of the industry publications.
 The subject was migrating ATMs to Windows 10.

 This really should not have been a surprise - Microsoft ended mainstream support for Windows 7 back in January 2015 and notified the marketplace that their “extended support” program will end on January 14, 2020 – but as we discussed the overall effort and the amount of work involved, I realized that 2020 is now less than 19 months away.